siongui/userpages/content/pages/system.rst

   (A mixed bag of articles on programming (C, C++, shell and others); operating systems (FreeBSD and NetBSD); software packaging (pkgsrc); software testing (Kyua); and open source in general.
   By Julio Merino.)

+  `Inconsolation | Adventures with lightweight and minimalist software for Linux <http://inconsolation.wordpress.com/>`_

   security:

     `www.secalert.net <http://www.secalert.net/>`_